yoshiori/dynamodb_backup_parser/README.md

 # DynamodbBackupParser

-TODO: Write a gem description
+DynamodbBackupParser is a parser for dynamodb backup file.

 ## Installation